Wednesday, September 19, 2018

 Photo and research resources used in this blog post are courtesy of Seashore Trolley Museum's Library; specifically from the O. R. Cummings Collection and Phil Morse (PWM), and O. R. Cummings books, "Portland Railroad" Part 1, 1957, and Part 2, 1959.

-This blog post is one that will be a bit of a teaser for that presentation at the 470 Railroad Club next month and will show a few images of the Portland Railroad system along Forest Avenue and at Riverton Park.
+This blog post will be a bit of a teaser for that presentation at the 470 Railroad Club next month and will show a few images of the Portland Railroad system along Forest Avenue and at Riverton Park.

 Click Here to go to the post: Maine Bicentennial - Portland Railroad - A History of Public Transportation 1860-1941